shuowangsts/shuowangsts.github.io/_pages/about.md

   <h2 id="en-teaching-experience">👨‍🏫 Teaching Experience</h2>

   Principal Investigator for the <a href="https://mp.weixin.qq.com/s/IeHY6TTrAIKhKW4Tfc2Rpw">Tsinghua University Graduate Education and Teaching Reform Project: “A Survey Study on Graduate Students' S&T Ethics Literacy and Competence”</a>.
 Served as a Teaching Assistant for courses including *Digital Era and Public Governance*, *Innovation and S&T Development*, *Engineering Ethics*, and *Thesis Writing*.
-Published research papers on education and teaching reform in journals such as *The Educator (教育家)* and *Education Exploration (教育探索)*.
+Published research papers on education and teaching reform in journals such as *The Educator* and *Education Exploration*.

   <h2 id="en-personal-honors">🏆 Personal Honors</h2>